Post-project data preservation

 Nexus365 OneDrive

 Nexus365 OneDrive provides secure cloud-hosted storage for members of the University of Oxford.
-However, whilst OneDrive is extremely convenient and has a relatively large quota, this data only remains live as long as your Oxford account remains active.
+However, whilst OneDrive is extremely convenient, your storage allocation only remains live as long as your Oxford account remains active.
 It thus cannot be used to store data if you leave Oxford after the end of your project, and is not a suitable option for long-term data preservation.

 Microsoft Teams and SharePoint Online